TaureHorn/FoundryVTT_ChatConsole/README.md

 ## Potential Planned Improvements
 - Add ability to set default configuration for all consoles variables [name, title, bgImg, type, limits...]
+- Module instructions / readme in the auto generated '_consoleData' journal entry.
 - Add message timestamps >> integration with SimpleCalendar and SmallTime?
 - New message notifications?
 - Refactor module so parts of it feel less like a hot mess and the code is easier for users to understand and build macros for.